triggerz/dilemma-leadership-portal/scenes/outro.md

 # Description
 You have completed the daily leadership dilemmas.

-Click ‘SUBMIT’ and you see the suggested learning resources based on your answers.
+Click ‘SUBMIT’ and you'll get feedback on your choices.